 The Future

-The future of the BGPKIT Parser lies on continuous performance and statbility improvements, as well as some exciting features that we are currently planning.
+The future of the BGPKIT Parser lies on continuous performance and stability improvements, as well as some exciting features that we are currently planning.
 Some of the coming features include

 Because we are building our software in Rust, we can effortlessly tapping into Rust’s great software ecosystem and continue introducing new features and improvements.
 The future of BGPKIT Parser is exciting and we can’t wait to bring more features for you to try out!

 For more details about the BGPKIT Parser, check out our GitHub repo and our website.
-Feedbacks are highly appreciated!
+Feedback is highly appreciated!